10 Surprising Ways Strawberries Can Benefit Your Health

 Maintain your healthy vision

 The antioxidant properties in strawberries may also help to prevent cataracts — the clouding over of the eye lens — which can lead to blindness in older age.
 Our eyes require vitamin C to protect them from exposure to free-radicals from the sun’s harsh UV rays, which can damage the protein in the lens.
 Vitamin C also plays an important role in strengthening the eye’s cornea and retina.
-(Here are 6 delicious ways to add more to your diet.)
+(Here are other foods to eat for healthy eyes.)

 While high doses of vitamin C have been found to increase the risk of cataracts in women over 65, researchers from the Karolinska Institutet in Stockholm note that the risk pertains to vitamin C obtained from supplements, not the vitamin C from fruits and vegetables.